“10 Stack Commandments.” (Photo/Josh Vaughn)

 Enter Detroit, Michigan, a city that in escaped bankruptcy protection in late 2018.
 In December 2018, enduring its economic revival, west Detroiter and rap artist Payroll Giovanni endowed the music world with pearls of financial wisdom through his 10 Stack Commandments album.

-Rap music has a reputation of promoting hyper-consumerism and Payroll Giovanni is turning that on its head.
+Rap music holds the reputation of promoting hyper-consumerism.
+Payroll Giovanni is turning that on its head.
 10 Stack Commandments conveys fundamental codes of conduct that can transform the common laborer into a bonafide entrepreneur.

 The 10-track album’s eponymous opening song introduces 10 instructions for prudent money management.
 Throughout the rest of the album, each commandment has its own dedicated song, filling out the other nine album tracks.
 (There are two commandments featured on “30 Day Grind.”)